pratyushhz/myProjects/TodoList/README.md

 Using Hooks for changing the state
 Using Material UI
 Applying the concept of array destructuring
- I am using "line-through" css style so that after clicking the delete button for the particular item it will cut the item but doesn't remove the item from the list.
+Using "line-through" css style so that after clicking the delete button for the particular item it will cut the item but doesn't remove the item from the list.

 # Getting Started with Create React App